klarna/on-demand-for-digital-goods-docs/integration.md

 data-api-key | This is where you must supply your API key for the form to function properly. data-flow | The type of on-demand form to display.
-The supported values are `purchase` and `recurring-purchase` data-locale | The locale in which the form should be presented. data-amount | This attribute is valid only for purchase forms and denotes the purchase's total price. data-currency | This attribute is valid only for purchase forms and denotes the purchase's currency, as an [ISO 4217 code](https://en.wikipedia.org/wiki/ISO_4217).
+The supported values are `purchase` and `recurring-purchase` data-locale | The locale in which the form should be presented. data-amount | This attribute is valid only for purchase forms and denotes the purchase's total price.
+The value should be multiplied by 100, so if your price is "9,90" it should be sent as "990". data-currency | This attribute is valid only for purchase forms and denotes the purchase's currency, as an [ISO 4217 code](https://en.wikipedia.org/wiki/ISO_4217).